debasishdutta/Scikit-Learn_Binary_Classification_ML_Models/README.md

 Disclaimer: This code snippet is developed with an intension for generic use only.
 I hereby declare that the code was not part of any of my professional development work.
 Also, no sensitive or confidential data sources are used for this development.

-Description: The repository consists of below list of machine learning algorithms for regression problem:
+Description: The repository consists of below list of machine learning algorithms for binary classification problem:

 	1. Logistic Regression
 	2. Random Forest